douglashill/douglashill.github.io/Content/four-years-without-flying.md

 ### Cost

 Trains are usually more expensive than flying.
 I assume this is still true, but I wouldn’t know because I don’t look at the prices of flights.
 Given I decided not to fly, reminding myself of the difference isn’t going to be helpful.
 I’m an obsessive planner and optimiser, so I book in advance to help keep the price down, but in the end I just acknowledge the overland cost as the cost of travel.

+I hope that a societal shift can move the economies of scale away from flying towards lower-carbon forms of transport, but we’re not on right track for this so far.

 Coming from the UK, [Eurostar][] is unavoidable and is especially expensive.
 I’m going to Berlin this July, and the cheapest Eurostar tickets were already taken at popular weekend times when booking in November: eight months in advance!